 A Behavioral Life Coach might ask Rose some exploratory questions to help her identify options she currently has at her disposal, such as:

 Aside from coaching, brainstorming and mind mapping exercises are excellent for transferring thoughts and considerations to paper, whiteboards, or digital note-takers in order to better organize and analyze these thoughts.
 This can be done individually, or in a group, to expand clients’ thinking so they can gain the opportunity to see beyond their own limitations.

 In any scenario involving making decisions about major life changes, it is essential to help your client develop a better understanding of their personal strengths, values, and motivations.
 Using a 4-Dimensional Personality Report tool will provide you and your client with information about their communication preferences and behavioral patterns, thinking style, values, and motivators.

-Offer your client to begin by gathering as much information as possible to consider all options available to best align with their career or occupational goals.
+Start by working with your client to gather as much information as possible and consider all options available to best align with their career or occupational goals.
 Then, help them evaluate the path between where they are currently and where they see themselves going to determine what time, money, and resources they’ll require to achieve their goals.
-There is no right or wrong way to make a decision, but when it comes to major life and career changes, remember Heraclitus once said, “Change is the only constant in life.”
+There is no right or wrong way to make a decision, but when it comes to major life and career changes, remember Heraclitus once said, "Change is the only constant in life."